loveencounterflow/cxltx/README.md

 ## Related Work

-* [PyTeX](http://www.pytex.org/) (also dubbed QATeX) is a laudable effort that has, sadly, been stalling for around 11 years as of this writing (January 2014), so about everything of it is outdated.
-Their approach is apparently the opposite of what we do in CXLTX: they run TeX in daemon mode from Python; we have NodeJS start a server that listens to our TeX.
-Just for giggles, a quote from the above page: "XML is hard work to key by hand.
+* [PyTeX](http://www.pytex.org/) (also dubbed QATeX) is a laudable effort that has, sadly, been stalling for around 11 years as of this writing (January 2014), so it is likely pretty much outdated.
+PyTeX's approach is apparently the opposite of what we do in CXLTX: they run TeX in daemon mode from Python, where we have NodeJS start a server that listens to our independently running TeX.—Just for giggles, a quote from the above page: "XML is hard work to key by hand.
   *It lacks the mark-up minimization that SGML has*" (my emphasis).
 Well, eleven years is a long time.

 * [PythonTeX](https://github.com/gpoore/pythontex) is an interesting approach to bringing LaTeX and Python together.
-Unfortunately, the authors are preconcerned with showing off Pygment's syntax hiliting capabilities (which are ... not really that great) and how to print out integrals using SymPy, and fail to provide sample code of interest to a wider audience.
+Unfortunately, the authors are preconcerned with showing off Pygment's syntax hiliting capabilities (which are ... not really that great) and how to print out integrals using SymPy; sadly, they fail to provide sample code of interest to a wider audience.
 Their copious 128-page manual only dwells for one and a half page on the topic of 'how do i use this stuff', and that only to show off more SymPy capabilities.
 None of their sample code *needs* PythonTeX anyway, since none of it demonstrates how to interact with the document typesetting